-If you export animal products or material, or wine, you must by law report export non-conformances (ENCs) to MPI within 24 hours.
+If you export animal products or material, or wine, you must report export non-conformances to MPI within 24 hours.
 If you don't, there are penalties.
 Find out about the requirements.

 Notify MPI as soon as possible

-If you export animal products or animal material and, for any of the reasons below, they become non-conforming, you must notify MPI as soon as possible.
-This must be not later than 24 hours after the event or after you find out about it.
+If you export wine or animal products and they become non-conforming (non-compliant), you must notify the Ministry for Primary Industries (MPI) as soon as possible.
+This must not be later than 24 hours after the event or after you find out about it.

 Why you need to report promptly

-Export non-conformances can have a serious impact on trade and compromise New Zealand's reputation as a trusted supplier of food and food-related products.
-As an exporter, you are legally obliged to report ENCs within 24 hours.
+Export non-conformances (ENCs) can have a serious impact on trade and compromise New Zealand's reputation as a trusted supplier of food and food-related products.
+As an exporter, you are legally obliged to report them within 24 hours.

 If you fail to comply with these obligations, even unintentionally, you can be fined.
-For full details, see the Animal Products Act (APA) 1999, Part 10, Section 135.
+For full details, check the relevant Act.

-You must notify MPI if the animal material or products you have exported or are about to export fall into any of these categories:
+You must notify MPI if the products you have exported, or are about to export:

-- They are not fit, or are no longer fit, for their intended purpose.
-This may be as a result of any event which occurred or could have occurred prior to entry into the destination country, regardless of when the event was detected.
+- aren't fit for their intended purpose.
+This may be due to any event which occurred or could have occurred prior to entry into the destination country (regardless of when it was detected)

-- They are refused entry by the government of the destination country.
+- are refused entry by the government of the destination country

-- They do not have, or no longer have, the required official assurances.
+- do not have, or no longer have the required official assurances.

 If you're not sure it's a non-conformance